PTCInc/Kepware-Example-Scripts/Config API/Enable Secondary Server/README.md

 1. View [setup.json](setup.json) in a text editor
 2. Set source, destination, and folder locations
-3. Set username and password for the API and SSH users
+3. Set username and password for the API user

 ## Run the Script